wsjcpp/wsjcpp-core/README.md

 }
 ```

-And then in any place in code you can call static functions:
+And then you can call static functions anywhere in your code:

 ```
 #include <wsjcpp_core.h>